linked-db/linked-ql/site/docs/setup.md

 ## MySQL

-Use `MySQLClient` when your application can talk directly to MySQL.
+Use `MySQLClient` when your application talks directly to MySQL.

 ```js
 import { MySQLClient } from '@linked-db/linked-ql/mysql';